Chaste/Chaste.github.io/site/content/docs/user-tutorials/SolvingLinearPdes.md

 ---
-title : "Solving Linear Pdes Tutorial"
+title : "Solving Linear Pdes"
-summary: "This tutorial is automatically generated from the file pde/test/tutorials/TestSolvingLinearPdesTutorial.hpp at revision [c64c70046e25](https://github.com/Chaste/Chaste/commit/c64c70046e25e3f67b47ec3e92f29cb02d5e6830).
-Note that the code is given in full at the bottom of the page."
+summary: "Examples showing how to solve linear elliptic and parabolic PDEs"
 draft: false
 images: []
 toc: true
 ---
+This tutorial is automatically generated from [TestSolvingLinearPdesTutorial.hpp](https://github.com/Chaste/Chaste/blob/develop/pde/test/tutorials/TestSolvingLinearPdesTutorial.hpp) at revision [96e6e662bf78](https://github.com/Chaste/Chaste/commit/96e6e662bf780f36e39eabcae9f3d4d843677a5b).
+Note that the code is given in full at the bottom of the page.

-# Examples showing how to solve linear elliptic and parabolic PDEs
+## Examples showing how to solve linear elliptic and parabolic PDEs

 In this tutorial we show how Chaste can be used to solve linear PDEs.
 The first test uses the `SimpleLinearEllipticSolver` to solve a linear elliptic PDE, and the